writecrow/lorem_gutenberg/README.md

 echo $text;
 // Will return an excerpt of 3 sentences from Thomas Hardy.
 ```

+## Usage as an API
+The file in `/demo/api` demonstrates how GET parameters in a URL can be passed to LoremGutenberg.
+In effect, `https://my-api.org/api/?author=hardy&sentences=2` will return 2 sentences' worth of LoremGutenberg from Thomas Hardy.

 ## What authors are available?
 As of this writing, LoremGutenberg references texts from the following authors: